-If you'd like to visit Homer Ranch...
+If you'd like to visit Homer Ranch Preserve...

 Dogs are allowed on leash with owners picking up and taking out any waste.
-Check our online calendar or sign up for our SRT E-Newsletter on the Home Page to learn about public programs and special events at Homer Ranch.
+Check our online calendar or sign up for our SRT Currents quarterly online newsletter on the Home Page to learn about public programs and special events at Homer Ranch.
 Parking is provided along with an information kiosk and trails.

-Cost: Sequoia Riverlands Trust is a nonprofit organization that owns and manages six nature preserves, including Homer Ranch.
+Cost: Sequoia Riverlands Trust is a nonprofit organization that owns and manages seven nature preserves, including Homer Ranch.
 It is our mission to keep these beautiful places open for the public.
-There is no fee to visit our preserves, but we do ask that you donate to help us keep these spaces for generations to come.
+There is no fee to visit our preserves, but we do ask that you donate to help us keep these spaces accessible for generations to come.

-How to get to Homer Ranch
+How to get to Homer Ranch Preserve

 Located outside of Lemon Cove.
 From Visalia, travel east on Highway 198.
 Take Highway 216 toward Woodlake.
 Follow west one-half mile and turn north on Dry Creek Road.
-The Homer Ranch preserve is located five miles up Dry Creek Road on the right.
+The Homer Ranch Preserve is located five miles up Dry Creek Road on the right.